alohawild/python_class/README.md

 ### Exercise
 The code will not run in the directory.
 You must drag the code and the CSV files to the running directory.
 Run the program and it will create a solution for Kaggle that can be copied and dropped into the Titanic practice contest.
 It scores a bit better than a coin flip.
 The magic is the selection of the values.
 Study this.
 Switch the sex values and notice that the results are much worse.
 Zero is very powerful.
 The selection of replacement values makes this crazy program work.
 It prints the final results.
 Ignore `loc` as I never built a value for it.
 Learn that the selection of values and how I forced them to zero is why this works so well.
 ## Titanic
-This is a better and more correct program.
+This is a better and more correct program, `Titanic.py`.
 It uses `Pandas` to change values and is a very good example of using data frame and fixing issues in the data set.
+Dispair is how bad the error rate is--zero would be perfect.
 ### Exercise
 The code is better but still a linear.
 It can be easily revised to create a file and improved.
 This program is a starting point for would be Python machine learning coding.
 Please enjoy it and maybe even submit to Kaggle!
+The lamda code is obscure but so Python.
+Again, enjoy.
+## Great Scott
+In the answer directory is a huge and crazy program, `GreatScott.py`.
+It is my solution using all the various machine learning libraries.
+It does so much I call it "Great Scott!
+That is a lot of Machine Leaning."
+Use it to harvest solutions.